Decay and vanishing of some D-solutions of the Navier-Stokes equations: Introduction

 The vorticity $w$ is defined as $w(x)=\nabla\times u(x)=w^r(r,z)e_r+w^\th(r,z)e_\th+w^z(r,z)e_z$, where \be w^r=-\p_zu^\th,\q w^\th=\p_zu^r-\p_ru^z, \q w^z=\f{1}{r}\p_r(ru^\th). \ee The equations for $w^r, w^\th, w^z$ are \be \lt\{

 \rt. \ee

-As mentioned earlier, although the solution $u$ is independent of the angle $\theta$ in the cylindrical system, the vanishing problem is also wide open.
+As mentioned earlier, although the components of solution $u$ is independent of the angle $\theta$ in the cylindrical system, the vanishing problem is also wide open.
 However certain decay estimates can be proven for the homogeneous D-solution $u$ and vorticity $w$.
 For example, the combined result of Chae-Jin \cite{CJ:1} and Weng \cite{We:1} state that, for $x \in \bR^3$, \be \lab{cjw} |u(x)| \le C \left(\log r/r \right)^{1/2}, \q |w^\th(x)| \le C r^{-(19/16)^-}, \q |w^r(x)| + |w^z(x)| \le C r^{-(67/64)^-}. \ee Here $C$ is a positive constant and for a positive number $a$, we write $a^-$ as a number which is smaller than but close to $a$.
 Their proof is based on line integral techniques from Gilbarg and Weinberger \cite{GW:1}.
 In our previous work \cite{CPZ:1}, the decay estimate on $w$ is improved.
 In that paper, we also proved a vanishing result when D-solutions are periodic in the third variable under the additional assumption that $u^\th$ and $u^z$ have zero mean in the $z$ direction.
-In a recent paper \cite{LZ:2}, for solutions with infinite energy, Liouville property for bounded, axially symmetric solutions of the Navier-Stokes equation were studied.
-Assuming in addition that $r u^\theta$ is bounded and $u$ is periodic in $z$ and time variables, then it was shown that $u \equiv 0$.
+In a recent paper \cite{LRZ:1}, for solutions with infinite energy, Liouville property for bounded, axially symmetric solutions of the Navier-Stokes equation were studied under the natural assumption $r u^\theta$ is bounded.
+Assuming in addition that $r u^\theta$ is bounded and $u$ is periodic in $z$ variable, then it was shown that $u \equiv 0$.
 We mention that periodic solutions are also studied intensely in connection to the Kolmogorov flow.
 Earlier, the authors of the papers \cite{CSTY:1} and \cite{KNSS:1} proved Liouville theorems for ASNS under the assumption that $|u(x)| \le C/r$.
 See also an extension to $BMO^{-1}$ space in \cite{LZ:1}.

-The first result of this paper is an improvement of our main result in \cite{CPZ:1}.
+The next result of this paper is an improvement of our main result in \cite{CPZ:1} in the case that the Dirichlet integral is finite.
 We will prove vanishing result when D-solutions are periodic in the third variable without any other assumption.
-Next we turn to axially symmetric D-solutions in a slab with Dirichlet boundary condition.
+Then we turn to axially symmetric solutions in a slab with Dirichlet boundary condition even if the Dirichlet integral has some growth.
 We will show that actually the angular component of the solution vanishes.
-Besides, for general D-solutions (without the axial symmetry assumption) of the Navier-Stokes equations, we will prove a vanishing result under the assumption that, in spherical coordinates, the positive part of the radial component of the solution decays at order $-1$ of the distance.